 Paternity leave will only negatively impact your career if you let it.
 In fact, if done right, it will actually boost it.
 Ideally, you will demonstrate your leadership skills through your leave and come out the other side quite well off.

 - Set It Up Right — Don’t let the all too common fear of negative perception limit your paternity leave.
-Spin that narrative on it’s head.
-Demonstrate how important your work and career is, by being proactive while setting up leave.
-Anticipate your manager’s concerns and answer them before he or she even has a chance to think them.
+Spin that narrative on its head.
+Demonstrate how important your work and career are, by being proactive while setting up leave.
+Anticipate your manager’s concerns and answer them before he or she even has a chance to think about them.
 Then put the time in to develop a coverage plan that works for everyone.